codepod-io/codepod/README.md

 docker push lihebi/codepod_kernel_python:v0.1.0
 ```

 Create a cloud VM with docker support.
+Add DNS from domain name to the cloud
+server.
 Setup TLS, e.g., `app-v1.codepod.io`:

 ```
 ufw allow 80
 certbot certonly --standalone
 ```

-Clone this repo on the cloud VM, and go to the production folder, change the
+Clone this repo on the cloud VM, and go to the production folder:
-domain name to your DNS e.g., `app-v1.codepod.io`:

 ```
 cd compose/prod